KyryloTaher/moneyalloc/README.md

 - Record the current monetary value for every allocation and update it as prices move.
 - Mark buckets as *included* or *excluded* from the aggregated roll-up percentages.
 - Attach notes to every allocation for additional context.
+- Categorise allocations by time horizon and inherit that classification down the hierarchy.
 - Generate distribution recommendations for new deposits or rebalancing, including invest/divest guidance based on a tolerance you choose.
 - Import a comprehensive sample dataset or replace your data from a CSV export.
 - Export the current database contents to CSV for backups or further processing.